People from endemic areas (Asia, Africa), or injection drug users and those with high-risk sexual behaviors, are at an increased risk for infection.

 Serologic markers are essential in making the diagnosis and evaluating disease activity, including differentiating between people with acute and chronic infection and chronic asymptomatic carriers.

-Hepatitis B virus (HBV) is a DNA virus transmitted by percutaneous and permucosal routes.
-HBV infection is also a sexually transmitted disease.
-Infection may result in a self-limited disease requiring no treatment, particularly in adult-acquired infection, but it may also result in a chronically infected state, particularly if it is acquired perinatally or in early childhood.
+The most common liver infection globally, caused by the hepatitis B virus (HBV).
+HBV is a DNA virus transmitted by percutaneous and permucosal routes.
+HBV infection is also a sexually transmitted infection.
+HBV infection may result in a self-limited disease requiring no treatment, particularly in adult-acquired infection, but it may also result in a chronically infected state with cirrhosis, hepatocellular carcinoma, or liver failure, particularly if it is acquired perinatally or in early childhood.

 Professor of Medicine